 APPRENTICESHIP – BTC – BALLYFERMOT TRAINING CENTRE

 Apprenticeship is the recognised means by which people are trained to become craftspeople in Ireland.
-The main craft trades (see Listing) have been designated by SOLAS and come within the scope of the Statutory Apprenticeship system, which is organised in Ireland by SOLAS in co-operation with the Department of Education and Skills, employers and unions.
+The main craft trades (see Listing in FAQ section below) have been designated by SOLAS and come within the scope of the Statutory Apprenticeship system, which is organised in Ireland by SOLAS in co-operation with the Department of Education and Skills, employers and unions.

 Apprenticeship is a demand-driven, workplace and classroom, educational and training programme for employed people aimed at developing the skills of the apprentice to meet the needs of industry and the labour market.
 The Curriculum for each apprenticeship programme is based on uniform, pre-specified standards which are agreed and determined by industry.
 On successful completion of an apprenticeship, a FETAC Advanced Certificate is awarded; this is recognised internationally as the requirement for craftsperson status.